redema/silverstripe-janitor/README.md

    databases as well.
  * SilverStripe: 2.4.0 minimum (previous versions has never been tested).

-## Documentation

-The only currently available documentation is the doctags available in the module.
-Take a look at

- * _config.php
- * code/DataObjectOnDeleteDecorator.php

-to get started. _config.php contains some default settings which should probably be looked over before the module is used.
-These defaults also serves as examples.

 ## Installation Instructions

  * Place this directory in the root of your SilverStripe installation.
 Make sure